 Kid friendly?
 Yes

-Just before you reach Island Lake, you'll hike along the edge of the mountain.
+Just before you reach Island Lake you will walk along the edge of the cliff side.

 Island Lake!
 This is a popular spot for cliff jumping and backpacking.
 The peak ahead is called Long Peak.